TooLargeStack/crawler-xbox/README.md

-# Scrapy Crawler Template
+# Xbox Crawler

-This repository must be used as template for new Scrapy crawler projects.
+This project is a web crawler for the Xbox site.

 ## Installing

+### Requirements

+This project requires [Poetry](https://python-poetry.org/) for package managment.
+So make sure you have it installed, then install the project dependencies.

 To install the dependencies for the project:

 ```sh
 poetry install
 ```

-For dependency managment, [Poetry](https://python-poetry.org/) was trusted.
-So make sure you have it installed, then install the project dependencies.

 ## Running